 Our Grand Tour takes place in two parts.
 Part 1 is a 3-credit spring-term class in which we will explore the historical phenomenon of the Grand Tour through the study of the documents, music, and literature of the period; we will also examine the modern impact of travel and the solutions offered by sustainable tourism.
-(Course work includes reading and listening, short papers and presentations, and a final research project in lieu of exam.)
-In lieu of this class, students may qualify by having taken any of a number of other courses as pre-requisites (various classes offered by Dr. Allen or Dr. Rubinoff, or both STH 200 and 231; other courses/experiences may be relevant, so please ask).
+(Course work includes reading and listening, short papers and presentations, and a final research project in lieu of an exam.)
+In place of this class, students may take any of a number of other courses as pre-requisites (various classes offered by Dr. Allen or Dr. Rubinoff,; other courses/experiences may be relevant, so please ask).
 Part 2 is the trip component: this is a graded 6-credit class, and course work includes travel assignments, readings and discussions, and a reflective project upon completion of trip in lieu of exam.
-Program cost for Part 2 is estimated at $6,000 and includes all intra-European travel (train, boat, public transit), all lodging (hostels, 1-star hotels), at least two (and often three) meals for most days, and all required attractions (museums, tours, tickets to operas/concerts).
-The program cost does not include airfare, approximately one meal per day, optional attractions, and any extras you may need.
-You may apply for and use your regular financial aid.

 Students may take the on-campus class (Part 1) without the trip component (Part 2).
-But students who wish to travel in the summer should take the spring class or some pre-approved equivalent (just ask us if you have any questions!).
+But students who wish to travel in the summer should take the spring class (or equivalent).
 This class is open to students (undergraduate and graduate) in all majors.
 It is especially of interest to students in anthropology, art and art history, classics, English, environmental and sustainability studies, geography, history, music, Romance languages, sustainable tourism and hospitality, as well as other related fields.
-The courses can count for credit (usually elective) in various music degrees (undergraduate and graduate), the B.A. in sustainable tourism and hospitality, the B.A. or minor in environmental studies, the B.A. or minor in sustainability studies, and the B.A. in environmental & sustainability studies.
+The courses can count for credit (usually elective) in various music degrees (undergraduate and graduate), the B.A. in environment & sustainability, the M.S. in sustainability & environment, and the minors in environment and in sustainability.

-UNCG reserves the right to cancel or modify the program’s content, or to change costs in case of conditions beyond its control.
+All program directors and participants are REQUIRED to be fully vaccinated for COVID-19 prior to departure in order to participate in faculty-led study abroad programs.
+UNCG reserves the right to cancel or alter the program format, or to change costs in case of conditions beyond its control.